 Ratos publishes its interim and year-end reports as well as an annual report through press releases and publication on the website.
 Earlier reports can be downloaded from the website.
-The Annual Report is printed in Swedish and English and sent to those who wish to receive it.
+The annual report is available in Swedish and English, and is printed in Swedish and sent to those who wish to receive it.
 In addition, financial information about the companies is published on Ratos's website.